okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 sudo mv jx /usr/local/bin
 ```

-**NOTE:** Google Cloud shell [terminates any changes made outside your home directory after an hour](https://cloud.google.com/shell/docs/limitations#custom_installed_software_packages_and_persistence), so you might have to run the commands again.
-The good news is they'll be in your history, so you just need to hit the up arrow and enter.
+**NOTE:** Google Cloud shell [terminates any changes made outside your home directory after an hour](https://cloud.google.com/shell/docs/limitations#custom_installed_software_packages_and_persistence), so you might have to rerun the commands.
+The good news is they'll be in your history, so you only need to hit the up arrow and enter.
 You can also eliminate the `sudo mv` command above and add the following to your `.bashrc` instead.

 ```bash
 export PATH=$PATH:.